zachcannon/ImprovingUCourseLibrary/NewIdea.md

 }
 ```

-Then query for facts matching that template.
+Then watch for facts matching that template.
 Use them to update an observable array in the view model.

 ```JavaScript
 var viewModel = {